-At the discretion of the principal, assistant principal, or dean, students guilty of violations of school rules may be assigned in-school consequence.
+At the discretion of the principal, assistant principal, or dean, students guilty of violations of school rules may be assigned in-school consequences.
 Students who are assigned in-school consequence (ISD) must follow all school rules without exception.
-Any violation of school rules while serving in-school consequence will result in an out-of-school suspension.
+Any violation of school rules while serving in-school consequence will result in an Out-of-School Suspension.
 Any student that leaves ISD early will be re-assigned an ISD.